akshaypkbhat/LinearAlgebraTools/README.md

 * Returns the transpose of m, that is, a matrix where element i, j is element j, i from m.

+The test library has tests for all of the subroutines using JUnit 5

 double[][] product(double[][] m, double[][] n)

 * Returns the matrix product of m and n.
 (Search the web for a definition.)